-Management expects that global economic conditions, in particular the decreasing price of energy, along with competition will continue to present a challenging operating environment through 2019; therefore working capital management will continue to be a high priority for 2019.
-The Company's estimated cash requirements for our operations for the next 12 months is not anticipated to differ significantly from our present cash requirements for our continuing operations.
+Management expects that global economic conditions, in particular the impacts and uncertainties of the COVID-19 outbreak and the decreasing price of energy, along with competition will continue to present a challenging operating environment through 2020; therefore working capital management will continue to be a high priority for 2020.
+The Company's estimated cash requirements for operations over the next 12 months are anticipated to benefit from the cost elimination and liquidity management actions that the Company has initiated.
+However, due to the speed with which the COVID-19 pandemic is developing and the uncertainty of its duration and the timing of recovery, we are unable to predict at this time the extent to which the COVID-19 pandemic may impact our financial results, including liquidity.